Hiloni: Definitions

 In the Israeli parlance, hiloni is used to identify Jews who observe fewer traditional practices than the other, more religious, Jewish subgroups (apart from that, the term may also be used as a derogatory epithet by observant Jews, or to be associated with secularism).
 Between 2002 and 2018, among Jewish adult respondents to ICBS polls, self-identified hilonim numbered between a maximum of 45% in 2005 and a minimum of 41.4% in 2009.
 In 2018, the figure was 43.2%.

-Though hiloni literally means "secular", many scholars noted it is problematic in translation.
+Though hiloni literally means "secular", many scholars argue it is problematic in translation.
 Professor Yoav Peled preferred to render it as "nonobservant."
 Kenneth D. Wald and Samuel Shye commented that:

 The demarcation between the hiloni category and the nearest, the masorti or "traditional", is highly porous.
 Surveys demonstrated that it is not reliant on objective levels of belief or ritual observance, but mainly on socioethnic lines: Ashkenazi Israelis, either native or post-Soviet immigrants, tend to describe themselves as "secular" even when they observe or believe quite substantially, and Mizrahi and Sephardi Israelis usually regard themselves as "traditional" regardless of lifestyle and conviction.
 Among Mizrahim and Sephardim, those who aspire to emulate the European-descended also tend to adopt the label hiloni.
 Nevertheless, some MENA-descended Jews, such as those who emigrated from Iraq and Algeria, have labelled themselves as hiloni for other reasons, likely since they had been highly influenced by European colonial powers and certain aspects of enlightenment.
 Many surveys offer to the masortim the sub-category of "not very religious/tending to hiloni".
 Between 2002 and 2018, those who identified as such in ICBS polls, ranged from a minimum of 21.4% to a maximum of 28.4% of the entire sample, or roughly two-thirds of all masortim.

 Israeli social scientists measure levels of religiosity/secularity among Jews in terms of practice, not faith, and use the category of "totally nonobservant" to identify the completely secular.
 In the 2009 Guttman Center survey, the most comprehensive on the matter, 46% of all respondents reported they were hiloni.
 About 16% of the entire sample, virtually all of them hiloni, stated they were "totally nonobservant".
 Almost all the rest of the hiloni were "somewhat observant", and a negligible minority stated "observance to great extent".
-As many ritual behaviours, like setting a doorpost amulet, are part of Jewish-Israeli lifestyle and lack an overt religious connotation, the "totally nonobservant" often perform some.
+As many ritual behaviours, like setting a Mezuzah, are part of Jewish-Israeli lifestyle and lack an overt religious connotation, the "totally nonobservant" often perform some.
 In the 1999 Guttman survey, only a third of them did not practice any of the ten common rituals studied.
 At the other end, Yaacov Yadgar and Charles Liebman estimated in 2009 that about 25% of the hilonim are highly observant, on par with the more religious subgroups.